cheunste/notes/avr/notes.md

 **baud rate**: This pretty much means how often voltage is allowed to change on the line and how often the receiver needs to read in a new voltage

+### Using USART

+1) Choose a baud rate (by defining BAUD) and write the appropriate values to the baud rage registers UBRRL and UBRRH
+2) Enable the serial receive and transmit register bits
+3) If transmitting, wait until the HW is ready and then load your byte data into UDR0.
+The AVR's HW handles everything else automatically
+4) If you're waiting for data, check the data-received bit and then read the data out of UDR0.
+Reading UDR0 autoamtically clears the data-recieved bit, and the AVR gets ready for the next received byte

 ### Setting up Serial communication

 Involves three different stages